 Revenues - revenues are recognized on a cash basis or, in the case of property other than cash, at the estimated realizable value on the date seized or forfeited.
-GAAP requires such receipts to be recognized in the accounting period when they are measurable and available to fund current year's expenditures, reduced by an allowance for doubtful accounts.
+GAAP requires revenue to be recognized in the accounting period when it is measurable and available to fund current year's expenditures, reduced by an allowance for doubtful accounts.

-Reserves/Expenditures - reserves are established to reflect amounts due to other governments, County offices, or other third parties.
-Expenditures are recognized when paid rather than when the obligation is incurred, except for certain amounts due to other governmental entities which are recognized when payable.
+Expenditures - Expenditures are recognized when paid rather than when the obligation is incurred, except for certain amounts due to other governmental entities which are recognized when payable.
 GAAP requires such obligations to be recorded as liabilities and expenditures in the period in which the obligations were incurred, if measurable.

-B. Basis of Accounting (Cont'd)
+Summary of Significant Accounting Policies (Cont'd)